Dave Wills (sportscaster): Broadcasting career

 Wills began his on-air broadcasting career covering sports for radio stations WMAQ and WMVP in Chicago.
 His first play-by-play position was with the Class-A Kane County Cougars, for whom he was the radio voice from 1991 to 1995.
 From 1997 to 2004, Wills served as the pre-game and post-game analyst and back-up for John Rooney on White Sox radio broadcasts.
 During the same period, he also co-hosted a daily sports talk radio show, hosted a local cable television sports show, hosted the pre- and post-game radio broadcasts for Notre Dame football and basketball, and did radio play-by-play for University of Illinois Chicago (UIC) basketball.

 Wills and Andy Freed were hired as the new broadcast team by the Tampa Bay Rays before the 2005 season, replacing the club's original radio team of Paul Olden and Charlie Slowes.
 The pair become popular in the Tampa Bay area and well respected across the league for their knowledge of the game and on-air comradery, and Wills was particularly known for his "big personality" and his ability to connect with fans off the air.
 Wills and Freed alternated play by play and color commentator duties during Rays game broadcasts, usually trading roles every three innings.
 They each signed several contract extensions with the Tampa Bay Rays Radio Network, last signing a "multi-year" deal after the 2017 season.

 In 2016, Wills was inducted into the Irish-American Baseball Hall of Fame.

+On April 14, 2024, Wills was inducted into the Tampa Bay Rays Hall of Fame, the fourth individual to be inducted, after Don Zimmer, Wade Boggs, and Carl Crawford.